deaghean/omnifocus-perspective-icons/README.md

 ## For Mac

-For the Mac, each glyph has a file for each of the following colors: blue, brown, graphite, orange, purple, red, and teal.
+For the Mac, each glyph has a file, starting with `icon-`, for each of the following colors: blue, brown, graphite, green, orange, purple, red, and teal.
 There are also Retina display @2x variations.

 ## For iOS

-In addition, I've also created versions of these icons that fit in well on iOS (mostly the iPad version at this point).
-These are the `icon-ios-teal.png` and `icon-ios-teal@2x.png` files in each folder.
+In addition, I've also created versions of these icons that fit in well on the universal iOS application, and work well with the soon-to-be-available "dark mode".
+These start with `icon-ios-`, and have the same color and Retina display variations as the Mac (though, the teal color tends to work best).

 ![iOS Screenshot](screenshots/ios.png)